What is the difference between wealth management, legacy planning, estate planning and financial planning?

-You’ve probably asked yourself this question many times.
-You also might have asked: “How do I know which one I need and when do I need it?”
-Many times, financial matters intertwine to such an extent that it is hard to distinguish one service or area of expertise from the another.
-The best way to distinguish these financial services is to look at how they are defined, what they offer and how they are interrelated.
+Financial services often intertwine to such an extent that it is hard to differentiate one service or area of expertise from the other.
+The best way to distinguish these financial services is to better understand how they are defined, what they offer and how they are interrelated.

-Here the focus lies on what you are doing or planning to do, to meet your specific short- and long-term financial goals.
-These goals can include saving for retirement or your children’s education, making sure you have financial support in the event of severe illness or simply ensuring that your loved ones will be financially independent in the event of your death.
+Here the focus lies on what you are doing or planning to do, to meet your specific short, medium and long-term financial goals.
+These goals can include saving for retirement, saving for your children’s education, making sure that you are adequately financially provisioned for in the event of your severe illness/disability, or ensuring that your loved ones will be financially independent in the event of your death.
 This process is called financial planning.
-A qualified and licenced financial planner will assist you in assessing every aspect of your financial life to help design and regularly review a financial plan that changes as your life changes.
+A qualified and licenced financial planner will assist you in assessing every aspect of your financial life to help you design and regularly review a financial plan that changes as your life changes.